everett-rzeszow/everett-rzeszow.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my research blog!"
+title: "Welcome to my research!"
-excerpt: "Topics may include lobster research, mark-recapture, offshore wind monitoring, stakeholder engagement and more"
+excerpt: "Topics may include the US American lobster fishery, mark-recapture, offshore wind monitoring, stakeholder engagement and more"
 header:
   overlay_image: AmLobster1a.png
   overlay_filter: 0.2 # same as adding an opacity of 0.2 to a black background